daikinapplied/DotNetLib/README.md

 After updating the PATH, it is recommended you restart your computer or restart all PowerShell, Command Prompt, and applications so they are able to access the updated path.

 # Contribution
-While primarily (at this point) done by the Daikin Applied Web Development Team, all .NET developers are welcome to strength their inner geekness to make this better.
+While primarily (at this point) done by the [Daikin Applied](https://www.daikinapplied.com) Web Development Team, all .NET developers are welcome to strengthen these libraries.

-Original development contribution by Hans Dickel as a way to give back to the development community and share his recursivegeek-iness!
+Original development contribution by [Hans Dickel](https://www.recursivegeek.com) as a way to give back to the development community and share his geekiness and passion for the Microsoft development stack.

 # License
 This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).

-~ end ~
+~ End ~